Soft currency.

 These currencies are poorly quoted on the world foreign exchange market and are circulated only within their own country.

-• Unstable exchange rate – this payment unit changes its value in relation to other currencies literally before our eyes.
-Price changes in most cases are aimed at reducing its cost.
-Within a month, this payment instrument may lose more than one hundred percent in value in relation to major world currencies.
+• Unstable exchange rate – this currency fluctuates in value against other currencies almost instantly.
+Price changes are generally downward.
+Within a month, this currency can lose more than one hundred percent of its value against major world currencies.

-• Weak economy of the issuer's country - soft currencies most often belong to the economies of developing countries with high inflation rates and an unstable political situation within the country.
+• Weak economy of the issuer country – soft currencies most often belong to the economies of developing countries with high inflation and an unstable political situation within the country.

-• Low liquidity – such a currency is difficult to sell on the exchange; it is practically not in demand among buyers.
+• Low liquidity – such currency is difficult to sell on the exchange, it is practically not in demand among buyers.

-A soft currency is not a nominal indicator of monetary units; after the economy strengthens and a positive balance of payments appears, any of the currencies can change its status and become hard.
-This is what happened with many currencies after the governments of the issuing countries took effective measures to improve the economic and political situation in the country.
+A soft currency isn't a generic indicator of monetary units.
+After an economy strengthens and a positive balance of payments emerges, any currency can change its status and become a hard currency.
+This has happened with many currencies after the governments of the issuing countries took effective measures to improve the economic and political situation in their countries.

-True, sometimes the opposite trend is possible as a consequence of armed conflicts, defaults and natural disasters.
+However, sometimes the opposite trend is also possible as a result of armed conflicts, defaults and natural disasters.

-You can find out the current rates of hard currencies here Forex Quotes .
+You can find current exchange rates for hard currencies here Forex Quotes .

 Joomla templates by a4joomla